 To encourage resident participation in Village government, the Village President appoints various voluntary citizen advisory committees comprised of residents with an active interest in the community.
 Residents, business people, and/or service agency representatives who reside, do business, or deliver and/or provide a service in Hanover Park can be appointed to a committee or commission by the Village President with the approval of the Board of Trustees.

 The Village relies heavily on volunteers to serve on the Boards, Committees and Commissions.
-To request a talent profile application, or if you have any questions pertaining to any of the Boards, Committees, or Commissions, please contact the Village Manager’s Office at (630) 372-4210.
+Click here to complete a volunteer profile application, or if you have any questions pertaining to any of the Boards, Committees, or Commissions, please contact the Village Manager’s Office at (630) 823-5608.
 Appointments are voluntary and there is no compensation.

 Click here for regular meeting dates and times.